Do price reductions attract customers in urban public transport? A synthetic control approach: Data

 Controlling for supply changes also makes sense, as several studies show considerable effects of vehicle kilometers on demand \citep[see, for instance,][]{holmgren2007meta}.
 In other words, and as a word of caution, we assume a considerable supply elasticity when applying the ratio.
-However, due to a substantial increase in vehicle kilometers plied by bus lines in Geneva’s agglomeration belt from 2008 to 2010, the ratio in Geneva declined.
+However, and also a thing to notice in Figure \ref{Ratio} by looking at the period with the dotted lines, due to a substantial increase in vehicle kilometers plied by bus lines in Geneva’s agglomeration belt from 2008 to 2010, the ratio in Geneva declined.
 This is because the aggregate change in TPG's supply occurred in the subarea where public transport is relatively poorly utilized.
-Consequently, we note that our proposed metric reacts to (relative) changes in the public transport company's operating area.
 Therefore, we restrict our pre-treatment period to the years 2010 to 2014.
 However, collecting several observations on the unit of interest (TPG) and the donor pool is crucial before the price reduction \citep{abadie2021using}.
 Therefore, we also perform a robustness check with a more extended pre-treatment period.
+Moreover, we also oppose our results to estimations without the metric and thus use only passenger trips as the outcome variable.
+This robustness check is crucial, as unexpected low (or high) supply elasticities could be an alternate explanation of the treatment effect.